 About Abby

-I am a certified Integral Master Coach™ with formal qualifications in executive coaching, business, psychology, occupational therapy and yoga.
-I have over 18 years of professional and personal development experience in Coaching and Leadership.
+With formal qualifications in Executive Coaching, Business, Psychology, Occupational Therapy, and Yoga, I bring over 20 years of professional and personal development experience in Coaching and Leadership.
+I have been a faculty member with the highly regarded Integral Coaching Canada since 2014.
 I have worked with a range of executives from more than 20 nations.
-Coaching across cultures, continents and time zones has enabled me to understand that executive leaders often face common and complex challenges.
+Coaching across cultures, continents, and time zones has enabled me to understand that executive leaders often face common and complex challenges.
 I value the opportunity to help each client surface and address personal and workplace challenges that are wholly unique to them.

-Integrity infuses all aspects of my work and I have found that this frees my clients to explore and advance their own health and well-being; unearth meaning in their own lives, whether inside or outside the workplace; and to share their new-found perspective with others.
+Integrity infuses all aspects of my work and I have found that this frees my clients to explore and advance their own health and well-being; unearth meaning in their own lives, whether inside or outside the workplace, and to share their new-found perspective with others.

 I partner with clients to make progress on what matters most to them, inviting both their personal and professional selves into our relationship.
 We begin by taking time to honor who the client has been up until now, developing greater conscious recognition of past ways of being, and loosening the grip of long-standing patterns that no longer serve them.
 Co-creating these new approaches calls for a carefully curated blend of development, letting go, progression and stretch; a unique process I have developed over nearly 20 years of coaching.
 We progress in a way that always aims to leave each client feeling honored, challenged, and more at ease.